zamiang/zamiang-dot-com/posts/_posts/2014-10-11-visiting-tokyo.md

 Get a bike in Tokyo.
 Despite the lack of bike lanes, the city has near-scandinavian level bike accommodations.
-There are big organized sidewalks and traffic on the roads goes at a bike-able speed.
+There are big organized sidewalks and traffic goes at a bike-able speed.
 Many women bike with no helmet holding multiple babies.
 If you are familiar with biking and driving, it is really a no brainer.
 The benefits are simply that you learn the cvity instead of the train stations.
 Tokyo is incredibly cavernous and is easily discoverable on a bike where you can quickly stop to investigate some curiosity down an alleyway.
-For navigating, I was able to use google maps cache and the iPhone GPS (which works for CDMA phones).
+For navigating, I was able to use Google Maps cache and the iPhone GPS (which works for CDMA phones).
 There are some strange rules about where you can lock your bike but generally just try to lock it up near other bikes.
 Last bit of advice, just remember to sing 'to the left,